Learn not only the technical differences between single coil and double coil guitar pickups, but also why they sound so different.

 You’re going to find both types of pickups in every style of music, and each type has legions of followers who swear it is the best and only one to use.
 You’ll find single coils in a lot of Jazz, Country, and Classic Rock types of music.
 In other words, music in which the guitar player tends to use a little less gain, needs twang, and/or plays with a lot of clean tones, with fast and complex musical passages.
 You will find a lot of humbuckers in high gain styles of music such as Hard Rock and Metal, where distorted amps really magnify that single coil hum.
 The humbucker’s two-coil design also has a higher output that is perfect for these styles of music, where you want to drive the amps harder to get more distortion.
 They are also great for slower types of guitar solos, where you want a warm tone with lots of sustain.

 Remember, the magnets, the number of windings, the wire gauge, etc. all play a very important part in the sound of the pickup, even in humbuckers.
-This means that there are a lot of very different sounding pickups of each type out there, and the only way to answer “Which Is Best?” is to try them out and use your own ears to decide for yourself.
+This means that there are a lot of very different sounding single coil and double coil pickups out there, and the only way to determine which is best for you, is to try them out and use your own ears to decide.